Kinto2517/VetAppointmentBackend/README.md

 * DELETE /api/v1/appointments/delete-client-notification/{client_id}/{id}: Delete a notification for a client.
 * DELETE /api/v1/appointments/delete-availability/{vet_doctor_id}/{id}: Delete an availability slot for a vet doctor.
 * DELETE /api/v1/appointments/delete-appointment/{client_id}/{id}: Delete an appointment for a client.

+### Relation between the entities

+* Client and Pet: One-to-many (Each client can have multiple pets, and each pet belongs to one client).
+* Client and Appointment: One-to-many (Each client can have multiple appointments, and each appointment is associated with one client).
+* Client and Notification: One-to-many (Each client can have multiple notifications).
+* Client and ChatMessage: One-to-many (Each client can have multiple chat messages).
+* Client and Review: One-to-many (Each client can write multiple reviews, and each review is associated with one client).

+* VetDoctor and Appointment: One-to-many (Each vet doctor can have multiple appointments, and each appointment is associated with one vet doctor).
+* VetDoctor and ratings: One-to-many (Each vet doctor can receive multiple reviews, and each review is associated with one vet doctor).
+* VetDoctor and Specialization: Many-to-many (Each vet doctor can have multiple specializations, and each specialization can be associated with multiple vet doctors).
+* VetDoctor and Notification: One-to-many (Each vet doctor can have multiple notifications).
+* VetDoctor and Availability: One-to-many (Each vet doctor can have multiple availability entries).
+* VetDoctor and ChatMessage: One-to-many (Each vet doctor can have multiple chat messages).

+* Appointment and VideoConference: One-to-one (Each appointment can have one associated video conference).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>